Emulation-Resources/Emulation/README.md

 ## I do not condone piracy of any sort, pirating the intellectual property of another company could result in legal action being taken against you by the company in question.

 ## What is the goal of this repo?
 The goal of this repo is to compile a massive list of emulators availible for every console that is able to be emulated.
-My personal goal is to make it as simple as possible to find nd download the emulators so that everyone can play games that they enjoy, whether it be on a phone or on a PC.
+My personal goal is to make it as simple as possible to find and download the emulators so that everyone can play games that they enjoy, whether it be on a phone or on a PC.

 ### Completed 21/136